cosi-project/community/doctrine/02-04-2021-DistributedOperatingSystemVoid.md

 ## Thesis

-Modern (circa 2021) UNIX based operating systems should be reimagined to support higher level workloads that are managed in a distributed environment, such as kubernetes.
+Modern (circa 2021) UNIX based operating systems should be reimagined to support higher level workloads that are managed in a distributed environment, such as Kubernetes.

 The first step in progress towards this goal, is defining an interface.